 ASH: I’ve read that excerpt, too!
 (It’s a great book.)
 I am absolutely thrilled The Rose of Versailles is finally becoming a reality in English.

-MELINDA: I’m so excited, I can barely type.
+MJ: I’m so excited, I can barely type.
 This release has taken a while, and I have no doubt it will be worth the wait!

 SEAN: Cross Infinite World has another shoujo light novel, this one called The Misfortune Devouring Witch is Actually a Vampire?!
 (Ijippari na Majo Dono e).
 You can tell the title has been Westernized as it’s a ?!, not a !?.